Our Cancer Care Team

 At SCL Health, we offer the services of a patient navigator who supports you, and often your family, as you learn more about the disease and how to navigate the journey ahead.
 Patient navigators may coordinate appointments between health care providers, answer questions and help link you to financial assistance if needed.

-As a faith-based organization, we are devoted to providing spiritual care and support to all we serve.
+As an non-profit healthcare organization, we are devoted to providing spiritual care and support to all we serve.
 We believe this support encourages hope and fosters both strength and healing.
 Our spiritual care team is happy to visit with you, offer prayers with you or on your behalf and provide other services as needed.

 Learn more about our spiritual care offerings.